Priyal-0911/stock_pattern_detection/README.md

 ## Detected Patterns

-Head and shoulders bottom\n
-Head and shoulders top
-M_Head
-StockLine
-Triangle
-W_Bottom
+['Head and shoulders bottom', 'Head and shoulders top', 'M_Head', 'StockLine', 'Triangle', 'W_Bottom']

 ## How to Get Started with the Model
 To begin using the YOLOv8s Stock Market Pattern Detection model on live trading video data, follow these steps: